Special offer: 15 months for 121

 Yes you can, monthly payments can be arranged through a premium funding agreement with Hunter Premium Funding4 to help you spread the costs of your insurance across the year.
 Please note that the total overall cost is higher if you pay monthly.
 Contact us on 1800 805 191 or by email on email@example.com.

 2Subject to full terms, conditions and limits of the policy.
 Please review the full policy wording for more information.

 3We will process your certificate of currency request instantly but, depending on your internet speed and email server, it could take a few minutes to get to your inbox.
 If you're arranging the policy via one of our Brokers the time line may vary, however it is likely to be a minimum of 24 hours.

 4Hunter Premium Funding is a third party independent of Aon, however Aon will receive a commission if you pay for your policy through a premium funding agreement with them.

-Aon Health Combined Professional Indemnity, Public & Products Liability Insurance is arranged by Aon Risk Services Australia Limited ABN 17 000 434 720 (Aon) on behalf of the underwriter, AAI Limited trading as Vero Insurance (Vero) ABN 48 005297 807 AFSL 230859.
+Aon Health Combined Professional Indemnity, Public & Products Liability Insurance is arranged by Aon Risk Services Australia Limited ABN 17 000 434 720 (Aon) on behalf of the underwriter, Insurance Australia Limited ABN 11 000 016 722 AFSL 227681 trading as CGU Insurance.
 If you purchase this insurance, Aon will receive a commission that is a percentage of the premium.
 Further information can be found in our FSG click here or provided upon request.